 Frank Danielsen - Public organizations and their ability to cope with change

 I am a PhD research fellow at the Department of Information Systems and my research area is eGovernment.
-My plan is to study public organizations and their ability to cope with changes.
+I am studying public organizations and their ability to cope with changes.
 I especially want to look at how digitalization projects affect these abilities.
 Using mixed methods like qualitative case studies and quantitative surveys, I will be able to explore this in depth while verifying my findings.
-My PhD plan is estimated to last for four years, starting in 2017 and ending in 2021.
+I will finish my PhD in 2022.
 My supervisors are Øystein Sæbø and Maung Kyaw Sein.

 Peter André Busch - Digital Discretion Acceptance and Impact in Street-Level Bureaucracy